instruct-rb/instruct/README.md

 * **Natural and Intuitive API**
   Using LLMs with instruct is not too different from plain old string manipulation.
-This lets you think about your prompts and completions in a way that naturally makes sense to most programmers.
+This lets you think about your prompts and completions in a way that intuitively makes sense to most programmers.
-* **Dynamic Safe Prompting**
+* **Safe Prompting**
-  The ERB prompt helper can be used to generate prompts with dynamic input in an familiar way.
+  The ERB `#p{}`rompt helper can be used to generate prompts with dynamic input in an familiar way.
 Dynamic input is automatically marked as unsafe and can be handled differently by middleware (for example to check for prompt injections).
+Use `.prompt_safe` to mark part of the transcript as safe.
 * **Flexible Middleware Stack**
   Middleware can be used to add features like structured output, conversation pruning, RAG integrations, retries, auto-continuation, guard-rails, monitoring and more.
 The middleware stack provides a common way to transform a prompt for different LLM models with different capabilities.
 * **Streaming Support**
   Both middleware and callers can process completion responses as the chunks arrive.
-This can be used to display a transcript in real time, or to validate the output of an LLM call as it's being generated.
+This can be used to display a transcript in real time, or to validate or parse the output of an LLM call as it's being generated.
+* **Rails Integration**
+  Prompts, completions and models can be serialized and stored on ActiveRecord with custom attributes and will automatically serialize when passed to an ActiveJob.
+Enabling easy background processing of LLM calls.

 ## Installation